LordAlucard90/Angular-Tutorial/15 - Modules, Optimizations And Deploy/readme.md

 in the `environment.ts` and `environment.prod.ts`
 that can be used inside the application.

-For example the server url can be configured:
+For example the server URL can be configured:
 ```typescript
 // environment.ts
 export const environment = {